-Access to IAA support: We particularly encourage applications from under-represented groups.
-New DPhil graduates and Early Career Researchers (ECRs) are strongly encouraged to apply to the IAA to gain new skills or experience beyond the academic environment, to progress the impact of their research beyond academia, or support partnerships with non-academic organisations, e.g. in industry, healthcare, governmental agencies, local and regional government and other external organisations.
+We particularly encourage applications from under-represented groups.
+New DPhil graduates and Early Career Researchers (ECRs) are strongly encouraged to apply to the IAA to gain new skills or experience beyond the academic environment, to progress the impact of their research beyond academia, or support partnerships with non-academic organisations, e.g. in industry, healthcare, governmental agencies, local and regional government, other external organisations and groups.

 Informal enquiries are welcome from applicants – email firstname.lastname@example.org

 IAA staff are happy to review and provide feedback on draft applications prior to final submission.
 Please submit feedback requests to email@example.com up to 3 days before the application deadline.
 Late feedback requests may be considered subject to staff availability, urgency and need.

 Whether you have applied to the IAA before, or this is your first application, please ensure you go through the checklist.

 Additional Information on IAA Projects

 Application deadline: 4pm on Thursday, 12th October 2023